Mentor's Corner-Are the certification exams stressing you out?

 The certification exams are difficult by design.
 Employers know that people who pass these exams have the knowledge and skills to do the job because they have proven that on the exams by doing real world tasks.
 With practice and planning, you can pass these difficult exams.
 Most of all, try to relax and not get stressed out.
 Good luck!

-Kevin C Smallwood--Boot Camp Mentor
+Kevin C Smallwood--IT Professional Program Mentor

 Categories